-The elephant in the room and the thing that you will probably have most doubt if you are picking between these phones, however, is clearly the size.
+The elephant in the room and the thing that you will probably have most doubt if you are picking between the iPhone XS Max vs Samsung Galaxy S9 Plus, however, is clearly the size.

 Let’s break it all down by the numbers and in pictures right below:

 So roughly speaking, the XS and the S9 are about the same size, and the XS Max and the S9+ are also similarly big.
 In real life, the differences between these pairs are really negligible and it all boils down to whether you want a bigger or a smaller phone.
 The bigger phones are definitely not so comfortable in a pocket, and it’s a stretch to reach the top and use them with a single hand, unless you’re an NBA player, while the smaller phones have… well, smaller screens of course, which is bad for media, but are much more comfortable to slip in a pocket and carry around, plus it’s easier to use them with one hand.